MELISSA BLOCK, Host:

 JENNIFER LUDDEN: I know, it sounds crazy.

-Ms. ROSEMARY O'NEILL (President, Social Strata, Inc.): And when I said unlimited paid leave, no strings attached, there was a moment of: Are you punking us?
+ROSEMARY O: And when I said unlimited paid leave, no strings attached, there was a moment of - are you punking us?
 Is this a joke?

 LUDDEN: That's Rosemary O'Neill, and it wasn't a joke.
 She and her husband own Social Strata, a social media company in Seattle.
 Early this year, they wanted to help an employee in crisis.
 Their financial officer was struggling to care for a badly injured husband and keep up her work.
 So the O'Neills talked about letting her take off whatever time she needed.
 After all, she was a hard worker.
 They trusted her.
 Then, they realized that was the case with all of their 10 employees.